 Here, target wasn't authenticating phone number while re-sending OTPs.

-When team fixed this issue, I found another similar vector that also could be abused.
+When the team fixed this issue, I found another similar vector that also could be abused.

-It was asking OTP if user requested to delete account.
+It was asking OTP if the user requested to delete the account.
 So this endpoint was also vulnerable.

 40K INR for both bugs.

-1) Although company don't have their bug bounty program and you believe that there's something unintended in their infrastructure which should be fixed, contact them for their consent to test it further.
+1) Although the company doesn't have their bug bounty program and you believe that there's something unintended in their infrastructure that should be fixed, contact them for their consent to test it further.
 Because securing something from bad guys is always a good practice.